cannonbeach/ott-packager/README.md

 There is nothing more frustrating when you clone an open source project off of GitHub and can't get it to compile or work!
 I do my best to make sure everything works within the context of the resources I have available to me.
 I am not doing nightly builds and do not have a complicated autotest framework.
 I work on this in my spare time so it's possible something may slip by.   *If something doesn't work, then please reach out to me or post a bug in the "Issues" section.*  I know the instructions and setup scripts are a bit extensive and detailed, but if you follow them line by line they *do* work.

 I am currently using Winston to log messages back through the NodeJS interace.
 Here is a sample of the logging information provided which is currently logged to /var/log/eventlog.log on the "Host" system.
-I have not finalized this format because I'd like to add the docker container identifier to this along with some additional supporting data (like time of day, IP address, etc).

 Some troubleshooting tips:
 1. You can run the webapp through the command line and see messages on the console: